mmvvff/aamne_decompr/README.md

 The main objective of this project is to:

-1. Prepare data from the OECD's Analytical AMNE (Activities of Multinational Enterprises) database.
+1. Prepare data from the OECD's [Analytical AMNE](https://www.oecd.org/en/data/datasets/multinational-enterprises-and-global-value-chains.html) (Activities of Multinational Enterprises) database.
 2. Apply the value-added trade accounting framework developed by Wang et al. (2013).
 3. Utilize the `decompr` R package to perform the decomposition.
+4. Delineate a strategy to estimate VA-trade content for specific sector-sector relations in the context of `decompr`.

-This tool allows researchers and analysts to gain insights into global value chains and the contribution of multinational enterprises to international trade.
+This tool allows researchers and analysts to gain insights into global value chains and the contribution of multinational enterprises to international trade at specific sector-sector relations.

 ## Dependencies